rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 ![img](http://rhodocs.s3.amazonaws.com/rhostudio-tutorial/rhodes-application-wizard-4.0.png)

 ### From the command line
-If you prefer to use the command line or a development environment other than RhoStudio, the `Rhodes` framework can be invoked manually using the commands below:
+If you prefer to use the command line or a development environment other than RhoStudio, the `Rhodes` framework can be invoked manually using the commands and parameters below:

 	:::term
 	Usage: rhodes generator_name [options] [args]